navenduraisamy/we-select/README.md

 ![sample usage for multi-col-select](images/image.png)

 ### Usage
-- Add `WeModule` to the imports array in your module and you can start using the `we-multi-col-select`.
+- Add `WeSelectModule` to the imports array in your module and you can start using the `we-multi-col-select`.

 ```
 <we-multi-col-select